GarsenJia/VLM-self-correction/README.md

 # VLM-self-correction

 ## WE HAVE ALMOST FINISHED THE FINAL PROJECT!!!
-BELOW ARE SOME DATA FOR ANALYSIS:
+BELOW ARE SOME DATA FOR ANALYSIS: SEE THE results_summary.txt for all info

 ==================================== applying new metric **NOW BEGINS THE REAL DATA!!!** results for no revision added